linoskoczek/ReliableUDP/README.md

 Protocol saves information about sent packets and time at which they were sent.
 Also, it keeps time when it started to send data.
 This way, it can calculate average speed from any time of a transfer.

 Server is able to decide about how much data it wants to be transferred per second.
-Then, the protocol can decide about time of waiting between sending packets.
+Then, by using the information above, the protocol can decide about waiting time between sending packets.

 ### Progress measurement
 Apart from speed calculations, you can also measure how much bytes have been already sent and how much are left.
 This